open-mmlab/mmdetection/configs/carafe/README.md

 ## Implementation

-The CUDA implementation of CARAFE can be find at `mmdet/ops/carafe` undet his repository.
+The CUDA implementation of CARAFE can be find at `mmdet/ops/carafe` undet this repository.

 ## Setup CARAFE